 Egg Roll in a Bowl - low carb, gluten free, AIP option

-- 1 1/2 lbs ground beef (turkey or chicken or game meat may also be used)
+- 1 1/2 pounds ground beef (or turkey, chicken or game meat)

-- 2 med onions (finely chopped / minced)
+- 2 medium onions (finely chopped / minced)

-- 1 1/2 Tbsp unrefined sesame oil (use another oil for AIP)
+- 1 1/2 tablespoons unrefined sesame oil (use another oil for AIP)

-- 1 tsp garlic granules (or 4 cloves garlic, minced)
+- 1 teaspoon garlic granules (or 4 cloves garlic, minced)

-- 1/16 tsp stevia extract (optional - See Recipe Notes)
+- 1/16 teaspoon stevia extract (optional - See Recipe Notes)

-- 1/2 Tbsp crushed red pepper (optional.
+- 1/2 tablespoon crushed red pepper (optional.
 Omit for AIP)

-- 2 Tbsp white wine (omit or substitute more broth for AIP)
+- 2 tablespoons white wine (omit or substitute more broth for AIP)